Ku-JingHao/AgenticRAG/README.md

 ## Contact

-For questions or contributions, open an issue or contact [yourname@domain.com].
+For questions or contributions, open an issue.